 - Put your ‘female’ side of the snap over the edge.

 Now you just need to affix them together using a pin punch.
 A couple good strikes with a hammer and you’re in good shape!

 Then, the other hole on the opposite side of your leather, the side of the snap with the screw on it will go through.
-This is also the side that you’ll screw into your board.
+This is also the side that you’ll screw into your wine and stemware rack.

 I love how unique and custom it turned out!
 And it’s almost ART on the wall!